BloxSQL/BloxSQLPublic/README.md

 ### `POST /request`

-Gets all tables that belond to your key
+Gets all tables that belong to your key

 #### Request Body